Portugal's BCP to keep 'core' Polish bank after EU approves revamp

-LISBON (Reuters) - The European Commission has approved a restructuring plan for Portuguese lender Millennium BCP (BCP.LS), including the future sale of its Romanian operation and Greek assets while retaining its profitable Polish arm.
+LISBON, Sept 2 (Reuters) - The European Commission has approved a restructuring plan for Portuguese lender Millennium BCP, including the future sale of its Romanian operation and Greek assets while retaining its profitable Polish arm.

 The country’s largest listed bank said that Monday’s agreement shows that its business is viable without the need for continued state support.

-It said in a statement that, while the plan includes the sale of the Romanian unit and of a stake in Greek bank Piraeus (BOPr.AT), Polish operation Bank Millennium MILP.WA is seen as a “core operation” for the future.
+It said in a statement that, while the plan includes the sale of the Romanian unit and of a stake in Greek bank Piraeus , Polish operation Bank Millennium is seen as a “core operation” for the future.

 “There is no commitment to sell it unless the amount of convertible bonds to be paid (by BCP) in December 2016 exceeds 700 million euros,” the bank said.
 BCP’s Angolan and Mozambique operations are also seen as core.